 This is the Giant Swing, which was used in days gone by in competitions.
 Teams of men would climb up the swing, swing in the huge boat and try to grab the bag of gold suspended from a crossbar.
 Several men were killed doing this, so eventually it was stopped as it was deemed to be too dangerous.

-Now look to the left of the Giant Swing and you’ll see an elaborate temple.
-This is Wat Suthat and is one of the most famous temples in Bangkok, as it features incredibly beautiful murals and a huge Buddha that comes from the old Thai capital, Sukothai.
+Look to the left of the Giant Swing and you will see an elaborate temple.
+This is Wat Suthat and is one of the most famous temples in Bangkok, as it features beautiful murals and a huge Buddha that comes from the old Thai capital, Sukothai.

 This park, Romaneerat Park, used to be where the old Bangkok Prison stood.
-Now, it’s been converted into a very pretty small park, with two short whitewashed towers being the only thing being left of the old Bangkok Prison.
+Now, it has been converted into a very pretty small park, with two short whitewashed towers being the only thing left of the old Bangkok Prison.